josmar-crwdstffng/angular/tools/saucelabs/README.md

 **Q: How do I get the tests to run on IE?
 I only see Chromium.**

-If you see something like this at the end of your test output, it means you're not actually running SauceLabs:
+If you see something like this at the end of your test output, it means you are not actually running SauceLabs:

 ```
 INFO: Build completed successfully, 43 total actions